rdegges/rdegges-blog/articles/2014/quality.md

 ## What I'm Aiming For

-I realize that saying vague things like *"I intend to foucs on quality over quantity"* is not much use, so I've decided to make my journey a little more actionable.
+I realize that saying vague things like *"I intend to focus on quality over quantity"* is not much use, so I've decided to make my journey a little more actionable.